Factory Bluetooth Retrofit

 The perfect location for the BT antenna is inside the left (driver-side) C-pillar, just below the passenger courtesy light.
 Running the FAKRA cable inside the trunk pass-thru is surprisingly easy compared to some cars.
 Unfortunately, removing trim pieces for access will result in broken fasteners.
 The question is how many.
 Follow my instructions to minimize the damage.

-Mounting the TCU
+Mounting the TCU/ULF

 Procedure